 Weather at the Grand Canyon West rim is similar to the south rim.
 It experiences all 4 seasons and summers are hot and humid.

 Grand Canyon West rim remains warm all year around.
-Temperature remains similar to that of Las Vegas and Phoenix.
+The temperature remains similar to that of Las Vegas and Phoenix.
 Summers could get very HOT (tip – drink tons of water).
 During winters, the weather is rather pleasant.

 Sky Walk accessible all year round.
 It is open during winters.
 Winter months are from mid-October to mid-April – Skywalk hours are from 8:00 am to 4:30 pm.
 During Summer months – May 1 to mid-October, Skywalk is open from 7 a.m. to 8 p.m.